christian-gamo/Mortask/README.md

-This is a Next.js project done by three students Darlène.S, Christian.G and myself.
+This is a Next.js project done by three students Darlène.S, Christian.G. and Taha F.

 ## Getting Started